kamil-szczerbik/TicTacToeMasters-Privacy-Policy/privacy_policy.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at fancy.coconut.games@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at fancy.coconut.games@gmail.com or at https://fancycoconutgames.pl/contact/.